 - Improve service levels and inventory performance

 - Transition the company from a push system (based on sell-in data) to a pull system (based on sell-out data)

 “The project was led by our President and Directors,” said Luis Abadía, “which allowed us to move forward with an internal committee in which each area of the organization involved could contribute their experience and knowledge.”
 After a six-month deliberation period during which this committee of executives and experts evaluated seven supply chain solutions, ToolsGroup’s Service Optimizer 99+ (SO99+) emerged as the conclusive answer to McDonald’s difficulties.
 “The most valuable capability was the simplicity in which SO99+ addresses complexity,” said Abadía, adding that “other aspects such as its qualification in the Nucleus and Gartner quadrants, its technological interfaces, the professionalism and expertise of its executives, and of course, the project’s return on investment were also decisive variables.”

-SO99+ now operates in more than 85% of McDonald’s logistics centers and will go live across the entire network in the coming months.
-The company has extended access to SO99’s reporting module to other departments of the organization, such as sales, marketing and production, thereby facilitating interdepartmental communication throughout the entire chain.
+SO99+ now operates in all of McDonald’s logistics centers.
+The company has extended access to SO99’s reporting module to other departments of the organization, such as sales, marketing and production, thereby facilitating interdepartmental communication throughout the business.
 McDonald’s also uses SO99+ to create proposals for supplying raw materials to its production plants and uses SO99’s promotional information to manage its S&OP process and improve its service agreements with suppliers.

 The integration of SO99+ effected positive and rapid change for McDonald’s Mesoamérica, enabling it to achieve its objectives quickly.
 The company experienced: